Jwaegebaert/cli-microsoft365-docusaurus/docs/docs/user-guide/using-own-identity.md

+---
+title: Use your own Azure AD identity
+sidebar_position: 9
+---

 # Use your own Azure AD identity

 When you use the CLI for Microsoft 365 to connect to your tenant for the first time, you are presented with a `Permissions requested` prompt from Azure, by accepting this prompt you are consenting to using the `PnP Microsoft 365 Management Shell` Azure AD application with your tenant as well as the permissions that it requires.